Nickname: People

+The term "nickname" is often used as an umbrella term to describe any deviation from a person's legal or official name; a nickname may be used exclusively, instead the person's original name, or it may be used in addition to it, with the person being referred to them interchangeably.
+Nicknames can be classified into several types, based on their origin or purpose.
+Nicknames may be based on names, physical characteristics, personality traits, geographical origins, or terms of endearment.
+Some types of nicknames, like diminutives, or shortened names, may be chosen by their bearers; for example, a woman named "Elizabeth" may choose to go by "Liz" because she finds it faster to write and say.
+Other types of nicknames tend to be bestowed on people by others.
+These might still be based on the bearer's legal name, or they might be unrelated.
+Some of these nicknames are affectionate in nature, like pet names or hypocorism, while others are derogatory and used as a form of name calling.
+Often, nicknames that are bestowed by other people are based on some type of distinctive characteristic, like "Lefty" for a left-handed person.

+Language conventions

-English nicknames are generally represented in quotes between the bearer's first and last names (e.g., Dwight David "Ike" Eisenhower, Daniel Lamont "Bubba" Franks, etc.).
-However, it is also common for the nickname to be identified after a comma following the full real name or later in the body of the text, such as in an obituary (e.g., Frankie Frisch, "The Fordham Flash").
-Any middle name is generally omitted, especially in speech.
+English nicknames are generally represented in quotes between the bearer's first and last names (e.g., Dwight David "Ike" Eisenhower and Daniel Lamont "Bubba" Franks).
+It is also common for the nickname to be identified after a comma following the full real name or later in the body of the text, such as in an obituary (e.g., Frankie Frisch, "The Fordham Flash").
 Like English, German uses (German-style) quotation marks between the first and last names (e.g., Andreas Nikolaus „Niki“ Lauda).
 Other languages may use other conventions; for example, Italian writes the nickname after the full name followed by detto "called" (e.g., Salvatore Schillaci detto Totò), in Spanish the nickname is written in formal contexts at the end in quotes following alias (e.g. Alfonso Tostado, alias «el Abulense»), in Portuguese the nickname is written after the full name followed by vulgo or between parenthesis (e.g. Edson Arantes do Nascimento, vulgo Pelé / Edson Arantes do Nascimento (Pelé)) and Slovenian represents nicknames after a dash or hyphen (e.g., Franc Rozman – Stane).
-The latter may cause confusion because it resembles an English convention sometimes used for married and maiden names.
+The latter may confuse because it resembles an English convention sometimes used for married and maiden names.